bhoomishatha/lending-club-repository/README.md

 - Lending Club Case Study
 > Outline a brief description of your project.
 - When the company receives a loan application, the company has to make a decision for loan approval based on the
-- applicant’s profile.
+- Applicant’s profile.
 Two types of risks are associated with the bank’s decision:

 - If the applicant is likely to repay the loan, then not approving the loan results in a loss of business to the company